2011 Iraqi protests: 12 February

-16–29 February
+16–18 February

 On 16 February, up to 2,000 protesters took over a provincial council building in the city of Kut.
 The protesters demanded the provincial governor resign due to a lack of basic services such as electricity and water.
 Up to three people were reported killed and 30 injured.

 On 17 February, two people were killed as protesters threw stones at the headquarters of the Kurdistan Democratic Party, headed by Masoud Barzani, president of Iraq's semi-autonomous northern Kurdish region in Sulaimaniya, Iraqi Kurdistan.

 On 18 February, around a thousand demonstrators blockaded a bridge in Basra, demanding the resignation of the provincial governor.

 23 February

 Lt.
 Gen. Abdul-Aziz Al-Kubaisi (عبد العزيز الكبيسي) resigned from his post as the Director General at the Iraqi Ministry of Defense, gave up his military rank, and removed it from his shoulders on television.
 Following this step, he was arrested by security forces.
 Al Kubaisi described the Iraqi government as corrupt and called on all officers to declare their resignation and join the demonstrators, who are planning a demonstration on 25 February.

-The three officers, including one colonel, responded to this call and announced their resignations.
+Three officers, including one colonel, responded to this call and announced their resignations.
 Uday Zaidi, who has previously organized protests, revealed that these officers have joined the demonstrations.
-Zaidi told Al Jazeera that the 37 personnel from the Ministry of Interior have also resigned and joined the crowds of demonstrators.
+Zaidi told Al Jazeera that 37 personnel from the Ministry of Interior have also resigned and joined the crowds of demonstrators.